hartwigmedical/actin/molecular/README.md

 Do note that gene matching only ever populates the `geneRole` field.
 Any gene-level annotation assumes that the `proteinEffect` is unknown.

-#### Evidence annotation
+### Evidence annotation

-Every (potential) molecular driver and characteristic is annotated with evidence from SERVE.
-In practice all evidence comes from `CKB_EVIDENCE` except for external trials which is populated by `CKB_TRIAL`.
+Every (potential)  driver and characteristic is annotated with evidence from SERVE.
+In practice all treatment evidence and external trials come from `CKB`.
 The evidence annotations occur in the following order:

-1. Collect all on-label and off-label applicable evidences that match with the driver / characteristic
+1. Collect all on-label and off-label applicable treatment evidences that match with the driver / characteristic
 2. Map the evidences to the ACTIN evidence datamodel (above).

 Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a parent of the patient's tumor doids, and none of